Also Known As

 Richard has consistently focused his attention on the intersection of technology and entertainment.
-His career began as a sound engineer for The Beach Boys
+His career began as a sound engineer for The Beach Boys, beta-testing Digidesign's Pro Tools on the first all-digital "tapeless" recording album Summer In Paradise.

 In his most recent position as the Vice President of Strategic Investments, a group that Richard co-founded with Razorfish President Michael Pehl, he functioned as part of the corporate management team and directed the company's efforts to expand and diversify its business.
 Specifically he oversaw their strategic investments into several companies including Artesia Technologies and Cambridge Silicon Radio as well as assisting in mergers and acquisitions efforts internationally.
 In early November 2002, Richard took a sabbatical traveling to Chile and Italy for almost three months, from which he decided not to return to Razorfish.